PoisotLab/MS_befwm_softwarenote/ms.md

 # Conclusion

-We presented `befwm`, a reference implementation of the bio-energetic model applied to food webs.
+We presented `BioEnergeticFoodWebs`, a reference implementation of the bio-energetic model applied to food webs.
 We provided examples that can serve as templates to perform novel simulation studies or use this model as an effective teaching tool.
 Because the output can be exported in a language-neutral format (JSON),